sagan/simplegoproxy/README.md

 - `eval(input)` : Evaluate an JavaScript snippet using [goja](https://github.com/dop251/goja) JavaScript engine, return result.
   - The above context variables are also available in JavaScript runtime.
   - `console` functions (e.g. `console.log`) are available in JavaScript runtime, which will output to stderr of Simplegoproxy process.
+  - Some above functions (e.g. `fetch`, `exec`, `set_status`...) are also available in JavaScript runtime.
+Note that the `fetch` function is different from ECMA [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+For list of all available functions, see [tpl/js.go](https://github.com/sagan/simplegoproxy/blob/master/tpl/js.go).
   - To interchange data between normal template runtime and JavaScript runtime, use `Ctx` context variable.
   - If `eval` returns a Promise, the resolved value will be used as result.
   - Other template functions (like `set_body`) also support Promise generated by JavaScript runtime as arg.